eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     -   a function that changes the value of an integer to 98, using an integer pointer.
 -   1-swap.c
     -   a function that swaps the values of two integers.
+-   2-strlen.c
+    -   a function that return the length of a string, similar to the string function strlen().

 ## Advanced